vangpache/BookitList/README.md

 After running the login route above, you can try any other route you've created that requires a logged in user!

-## Production Build

-Before pushing to Heroku, run `npm run build` in terminal.
-This will create a build folder that contains the code Heroku will be pointed at.
-You can test this build by typing `npm start`.
-Keep in mind that `npm start` will let you preview the production build but will **not** auto update.

-* Start postgres if not running already by using `brew services start postgresql`
-* Run `npm start`
-* Navigate to `localhost:5000`

 ## Lay of the Land

 * `src/` contains the React application
 * `public/` contains static assets for the client-side
 * `build/` after you build the project, contains the transpiled code from `src/` and `public/` that will be viewed on the production site
 * `server/` contains the Express App

-This code is also heavily commented.
-We recommend reading through the comments, getting a lay of the land, and becoming comfortable with how the code works before you start making too many changes.
-If you're wondering where to start, consider reading through component file comments in the following order:

-* src/components
-  * App/App
-  * Footer/Footer
-  * Nav/Nav
-  * AboutPage/AboutPage
-  * InfoPage/InfoPage
-  * UserPage/UserPage
-  * LoginPage/LoginPage
-  * RegisterPage/RegisterPage
-  * LogOutButton/LogOutButton
-  * ProtectedRoute/ProtectedRoute

 ## Deployment